Hi, I’m Craig!

-I am a Registered Dietitian Certified through the College of Dietitians of Ontario.
-I completed my Honours Bachelor of Science in Health Studies at the University of Waterloo and my Bachelor of Applied Science in Nutrition and Food from X University*.
+I am a Registered Dietitian, certified through the College of Dietitian’s of Ontario.
+I completed my Honours Bachelor of Science in Health Studies at the University of Waterloo and my Bachelor of Applied Science in Nutrition and Food from Toronto Metropolitan University.
 I also have my Master of Public Health from the Dalla Lana School of Public Health through the University of Toronto.
 Through my education, I have completed various courses and certifications in health, gender, and sexuality such as:

 - Sociology of Gender

 - Introduction to Human Sexuality

 - Public Health Policy – focus on Sex Education Curriculums for the public school system

 - Nutrition Programs and Strategies – focus on the inclusivity of LGBTQ folks in acute care settings

 - Social Determinants of health

 - Eating Disorder Sensitive: Education for Dietitian’s – Body Brave

 In addition to my education, I have also worked in the field of gender and sexuality education and advocacy through experiences such as: